Home » Breads » Homemade Dinner Rolls (+Video)

 Add the yeast to the remaining milk and give it a stir.
 Let it sit for about 5 minutes, until foamy.

-Yeast mixture added to butter and milk in bowl of stand mixer.
+collage of two photos: yeast mixture added to butter and milk in bowl of stand mixer; flour added to yeast and butter mixture.

 Do this until you add 3 and ½ cups of flour.
 Once the mixture resembles a dough, turn the speed to medium-high and start to knead it.
 If it doesn’t start to cleanly pull away from the sides of the bowl, add a little flour at a time (up to a half cup) until the sides of the bowl are clean.
 If the dough is still attached at the very bottom of the bowl that’s okay.
 Continue to knead for 3 minutes.